gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="file-watching"></a>
 ### File-system watching

-In an [incremental build](userguide/more_about_tasks.html#sec:up_to_date_checks), input and output files are checked on every build to determine what needs to be rebuilt.
-This feature typically saves a lot of time.
-However, it adds some I/O overhead, which can be noticeable in large projects, especially when not much has changed since the previous build.
+In an [incremental build](userguide/more_about_tasks.html#sec:up_to_date_checks), input and output files are checked to determine what needs to be rebuilt.
+This feature typically saves a lot of time; however, it adds some I/O overhead, which can be noticeable in large projects when not much has changed since the previous build.

 In this release, we've introduced an experimental _[file-system watching](userguide/gradle_daemon.html#sec:daemon_watch_fs)_ feature.
 When enabled, it allows Gradle to keep what it has learned about the file-system in memory during and between builds instead of polling the file system on each build.
 This significantly reduces the amount of disk I/O needed to determine what has changed since the previous build.